notatestuser/treeify/README.md

 It also works well with larger nested hierarchies such as file system directory trees.
 In fact, the ```fs_tree``` example does a pretty good job of imitating ```tree```.
 Try it out!

-See the other included examples or the test suite for usage scenarios!
+See the other included examples or the test suite for usage scenarios.

 Usage
 -----